ElBi21/RISC-V-Exercises/README.md

  │  ├ riscv1-ex1.asm | Print how many times both numbers x and y appear in the array │  ├ riscv1-ex2.asm | Count the rows in a matrix
- │  ├ riscv1-ex3.asm | Print the elements in the diagonal of a NxN matrix │  ├ riscv1-ex4.asm | Traverse a binary tree and print the number of nodes [INCOMPLETE] │  └ riscv1-ex5.asm | Given a linked list and an integer x, print how many times the integer appears in the list [INCOMPLETE]
+ │  ├ riscv1-ex3.asm | Print the elements in the diagonal of a NxN matrix │  ├ riscv1-ex4.asm | Traverse a binary tree and print the number of nodes │  └ riscv1-ex5.asm | Given a linked list and an integer x, print how many times the integer appears in the list [INCOMPLETE]
  └ Exercise 10
     ├ riscv1-ex1-solution.asm | Print the number of nodes in a n-ary tree [SOLUTION]